ncsa/Delta_doc/docs/source/software/python/index.rst

 ==========

 .. note::
-   When submitting support issues for python, please provide the following and understand that Delta support staff time is a finite resource while python developments (new software and modules) are growing at nearly infinite velocity.
+   When submitting support requests (:ref:`help`) for python, please provide the following and understand that Delta support staff time is a finite resource while python developments (new software and modules) are growing at nearly infinite velocity.

    - Python version or environment used (describe fully, with the commands needed to reproduce)
    - Error output or log from what went wrong (screenshots are more difficult to work with than text data, we donot run trained inference on screenshots attached to Jira)